Last updated on September 13th, 2022

-Our next three books take us to New Zealand, India and Morocco
+Our next three books take us to New Zealand, India and Guernsey

 Our next three books have been selected – by you!
 All of these meet specific criteria – they have a strong sense of place, a compelling storyline and powerful lessons to share.
 In addition to choosing authors from diverse backgrounds, we’ve also ensured that all books are available in multiple formats and countries.